Finding a Mentor

 • Read at least one article or abstract written by the potential mentor.

-• Print out your current resume or curriculum vitae (CV)—ask for assistance at The Career Center, if necessary.
+• Print out your current resume or curriculum vitae (CV)—ask for assistance at the Center for Career Engagement, if necessary.
 Be sure to include on your resume any prior research experiences and techniques or procedures with which you are familiar.

 • Eventually, and maybe not for this first meeting, potential mentors might ask you to provide them with a personal reference or twonot necessarily a letter of recommendation, but the name and contact information of someone who knows you well.
 Especially if you are a freshman or sophomore, this can be a teacher or counselor from high school or someone who knows you personally.